 It is this drive for change that provides Australian Wildlife Journeys with a strong sense of optimism, by linking the growing community of travellers that want to make a difference, with wildlife guides that are resolute in the preservation and regeneration of ecosystems for future generations.

 We look forward to welcoming you soon, to assist us to achieve just that.

 Can I assist wildlife in the coming weeks and months through Australian Wildlife Journeys?

 Yes!
 We have published a series of opportunities for international travellers that would like to combine wildlife touring with group conservation action days across multiple regions across Australia from July onwards - primarily, but not limited to land rehabilitation.

 Please note these are not categorised as pure ‘voluntourism trips’, but are designed to showcase our tourism operators and associated community vendors with conservation projects that are timed correctly, to create meaningful impact on local ecosystems (including but not limited to regions affected by this round of bushfires).

 This way travellers can experience Australia’s amazing wildlife encounters, endearing characters, whilst participating in meaningful regenerative projects for a few days as part of their overall Australian vacation or holiday.

-If this sounds like you, please fill out your contact details in the form by clicking the button below and we will connect with you in due course once travel dates, itinerary inclusions and price details have been confirmed.
+If this sounds like you, please fill out your contact details in the form by clicking the button below and we will connect with you in due course with itinerary inclusions and price details.